Update

 }

 In JavaScript this isn’t the case.
-Because there is an inner function here displayName – JavaScript is smart enough to know that this function can still be called (we’re going to invoke it with createGreeting()) and therefore it still needs access to the firstName variable.
+Because there is an inner function here displayName – JavaScript is smart enough to know that this function can still be called (we’re going to invoke it with createGreeting()) and therefore it still needs access to the firstName variable to log “Alan”.

-This is why “What is a closure” has become such a big question in JavaScript interviews – lots of people coming from other languages are really surprised by this different behavior.
+This is why the question, “What is a closure?”, has become such a big question in JavaScript interviews.
+Often people coming from other languages are really surprised by this different behavior since normally the firstName variable would not be able to be referenced.

 So our newer, better definition of a closure could now be: When an inner function has access to the outer function’s variables and can remember the environment in which it was created.
 (So not only does our inner function have access to the outer function’s variables, but it also remembers their values, even if the outer function has finished executing!)